Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Theano didn’t know about Jesus even after he was born, but she knew about the Jews and their uprising against the Macedonians, they had a different notion of law, freedom and justice than Alexander and now different than the Roman emperors and their officials.

 She recited a passage from Isaiah, that touched her.
-“When the poor and needy seek water, and there is none, and there tongue faileth for thirst, I the Lord will hear them, I the God Israel with not forsake them.
+“When the poor and needy seek water, and there is none, and their tongue faileth for thirst, I the Lord will hear them, I the God Israel with not forsake them.

-“I will opn rivers in high places, and fountains in the midst of the valleys: I will make the wilderness a pool of water, and the dry lands springs of water.
+“I will open rivers in high places, and fountains in the midst of the valleys: I will make the wilderness a pool of water, and the dry lands springs of water.
 I will set in the desert the fir tree, and the pine, and the box tree together: That they may see, and know, and consider, and understand together, that the hand of the Lord hath done this, and the Holy One of Israel hath created it.”

 Stephanus and Nikea both listened intently to Theano reciting, enthralled.
 They knew how hard Theano had to work, as all the women of Athens households, to fetch the water.
-Did it come from God?
+Did water come from God?
 Greeks and Romans had not thought much of that, they had many Gods and not one God of water, or of Creation, that was a mystery to them.

 Theano was also thinking, how hard it is to carry the water from the Aegean Sea when we also carry an unborn child.
 But God hears us.
 I wonder what he will create for us?